 Within our plan, the prioritisation has been aggregated into four management strategies which provide residents with guidance on how to discharge their General Biosecurity Obligation (GBO) and collectively work to lessen the impacts of invasive species in the Ipswich local government area (LGA).

 The purpose of the Biosecurity Plan is to improve invasive pest management within the Ipswich LGA by:

 The General Biosecurity Obligation (GBO)

-All Queenslanders have a ‘general biosecurity obligation’ (GBO) under the Act.
-This means that everyone is responsible for managing biosecurity risks that are under their control or that they know about, or should reasonably be expected to know about.
+All Queenslanders have a General Biosecurity Obligation (GBO) under the Act.
+Everyone is responsible for managing biosecurity risks that are under their control or that they know about, or should reasonably be expected to know about.